ltammie/fractol_opencl/README.md

 * some other cool looking fractals I personally liked

 # Controls
 After you started the program, press **H** to call a help menu to see all available keyboard and mouse controls
+Press **ESC** to close the program

 # Some fancy examples